UnamSanctam/SilentCryptoMiner/README.md

 ## Changelog

+### 3.3.1 (04/09/2023)
+* Added OpenCL ICD loader statically into the GPU miner because some systems local loaders do not seem to work
+* Added automatic CPU mining core restart when a prolonged period of zero hashrate is detected
+* Fixed administrator "Startup" trigger to be "on login" when "Run as System" is disabled
+* Reduced some antivirus detections by modifying the miner compilation command
+* Changed some miner builder compiler commands to be absolute instead of relative
+* Added "Assembly" tab "Version" number sanitization
+* Fixed unnecessary log warning during compilation
+* Removed many old unused debug strings inside the miners
 ### 3.3.0 (24/08/2023)
 * Added the KawPow (kawpow) algorithm directly into the GPU miner
 * Added new FiroPow (firopow) algorithm